Alleviating the cosmological constant problem from particle production: Lagrangian setup

 Lying on super-Hubble scales, namely \be \frac{k}{a(\tau)H_I} \ll 1 \implies k \ll a(\tau)H_I, \ee quantum fluctuations of the inflaton field become classical\footnote{The same expression of Eq. \eqref{eq71} formally holds for $p$ also.}, \textit{i.e.}, they no longer oscillate in time (cfr.
 Eq. \eqref{eq64}).
 In this respect, we can properly get particles only after horizon exit\footnote{A more detailed discussion on the notion of particle at horizon crossing can be found in chapter 24 of Ref. \cite{Lythp}.}.

 Easily, Eq. \eqref{eq64} is valid throughout all the inflationary epoch, as we take the minimum of $aH_I$, say $a(\tau_I)H_I$, as required cut-off.
 This ensures that the field modes are described by Eq. \eqref{eq64} as $\tau > \tau_I$.
 However, since $a(\tau_I) \propto \exp(-60)$, this choice would result in a very small cut-off for particle momenta.
 Consequently, from a genuine physical perspective, this issue is healed by assuming that geometric particle production started at $t_i > t_I$, \textit{i.e.}, not exactly at the beginning of the inflationary era.
 In our computation we can show that, in view of our effective potential parameters, realistic values for the dark matter number density may be obtained within the range $t_i \in [-\exp(45)/H_I, -\exp(40)/H_I]$.
+For completeness, however, we remark that our choice of time-independent cut-off inevitably leads to \emph{underestimating the total number density}.
+This happens because we essentially neglect all the momenta whose horizon crossing is subsequent the time $\tau_i$.